snusbase/docs.snusbase.com/privacy-policy.md

 We do not log, store, record, or retain the actual search terms, query inputs, identifiers searched for, or the content of any search.
 Search terms and query contents are processed in memory only and remain private to the user.

 All search-related metadata logs are retained for a period of exactly five (5) minutes and are then permanently deleted.

+For the domain-whois API only, RDAP/WHOIS responses returned for queried domains may be stored in our database to support domain WHOIS lookups at scale.
+This data remains entirely in-house and cannot be tied back to your account.

 ## 2. Use of Personal Information